 Before baking run the point of a sharp knife between the cheesecake mixture and the side of the pan about 1/2 to 1-inch down.
 This will help prevent cracks.

-Place the springform pan into a larger pan that contains enough water to go up the sides of the springform about 1-inch.
+Place the springform pan into a larger pan.
+Pour hot water into the larger pan to a depth of one inch up the sides of the springform pan.

 Bake in the oven for 1 hour.
-Remove from the oven and run the point of a sharp knife completely down the sides and around edges.
-Let sit for 15 minutes.
+Remove from the oven and let sit for 15 minutes.

 Cover with plastic wrap and refrigerate for 4 hours or overnight.